Paper 2024/389

 Abstract

-Note: A bug in Theorem 1 was brought to our attention by Lei Fan, Zenghao Lu, and Hong-Sheng Zhou.
+Note: A bug in Theorem 1 was brought to our attention by Lei Fan, Zenghao Lu, and Hong-Sheng Zhou \cite{cryptoeprint:2024/415}and Taechan Kim \cite{AC:Kim24}.
 The attack on the scheme that reveals the permute bits when garbled using the scheme shown in Figure 1.
 In particular, we have observed that there are linear dependencies in the system of equations corresponding to the scheme that can be exploited.
-We are currently exploring whether a workaround can be found.
-The sections containing the separation result and oblivious garbling are not affected by this bug.
+With existing lower bounds following this work, we believe resolving this would be hard to achieve.
+The sections containing the separation result is not affected by this bug.
+A previous version of this paper included a result on "Oblivious Garbling" and it has now been separated from this paper and published in SCN'26 \cite{cryptoeprint:2026/1132}.

 Metadata